Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 This quick and easy marking method is especially great for fabrics that might be damaged with more traditional methods of marking.
 That and fabrics that are generally difficult to mark.
-For example, paper doilies, cardstock cards, and burlap.
+For example, paper doilies, cardstock cards, yoga mats, and burlap.

 I’ve also seen embroidery enthusiasts use these target stickers when embroidering t-shirts and other flat fabrics.